jvidalallende/eacs-python-and-cpp-testing/README.md

     * tested with make 4.2.1 in cygwin
   * python 2.7
     * tested with python 2.7.14 in cygwin
+* For boost.python
+  * pythonlibs
+    * For cygwin install python2-devel
+  * Boost-python
+    * For cygwin install libboost_python-devel
+* For pybind11
+  * Install pybind11. done by the CMakeList
+  * pythonlibs
+    * For cygwin install python2-devel
+* For swig
+  * pythonlibs
+    * For cygwin install python2-devel
+  * SWIG
+    * For cygwin install swig: C/C++ wrapper generator

 # Run with docker
 TBD